segurosfalabella/drone-packer/README.md

 # Resume

-Plugin is used for create and use an image using Packer on Drone Pipeline
+Plugin is used for create and use an image with Terraform using Packer in Drone Pipeline

 ## How to Use
 ```